1a1kshitha/Predicting-breast-cancer-using-logistic-regression/README.md

 # Predicting-breast-cancer-using-logistic-regression
 This project demonstrates classification using scikit-learn.
-It covers:  Logistic Regression and Random Forest models  Data preprocessing and splitting into train/test sets  Model evaluation using accuracy, confusion matrix, and ROC-AUC  Visualization with Matplotlib and Seaborn
+It covers:  Logistic Regression  Data preprocessing and splitting into train/test sets  Model evaluation using accuracy, confusion matrix, and ROC-AUC  Visualization with Matplotlib and Seaborn